srpsco/help.nitrous.io/articles/getting-started.md

 Our goal is to provide you with a streamlined, beautiful and, enjoyable programming experience.

-If you have any problems setting things up, check out [help.nitrous.io](http://help.nitrous.io) or send us an email at support at action dot io.
+If you have any problems setting things up, check out [help.nitrous.io](http://help.nitrous.io) or send us an email at support at nitrous dot io.

 ### 1. Sign Up for an Account